Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Experimental Results

 \subsection{Overall Performance Results}

-We first present the overall performance results of self-enhanced GNN (abbreviated as \textbf{SEG}) in Table~\ref{tab:overall}.
+We first report the overall performance results of self-enhanced GNN (\textbf{SEG}) in Table~\ref{tab:overall}.
 The reported performance of SEG is the best performance that can be obtained using TU, TNA, or (TU + TNA).
 In practice, we may choose to use TU, TNA, or (TU + TNA) by their prediction accuracy on the validation set.
 The results in Table~\ref{tab:overall} show that SEG consistently improves the performance of the 3 GNN models on the 7 datasets, where the reduction in classification error is 16.2\% on average and can be as high as 35.1\%.
-The result is significant particularly because it shows that SEG is an effective, general framework that improves the performance of well-known models that are already recognized to be effective.
+The result is significant particularly because it shows that SEG is an effective, general framework that improves the performance of well-known GNN models that are already recognized to be effective.
 In the subsequent subsections, we analyze the performance of TU and TNA individually, as well as examine how they influence data quality.